davatorium/rofi/README.md

 rofi -dump-config > ~/.config/rofi/config.rasi
 ```

-This creates a file called `config.rasi` in the `~/.config/rofi/` folder.
-You can modify this file to set configuration settings and modify themes. `config.rasi` is the file rofi looks to by default.
+This creates a file called `config.rasi` in the `~/.config/rofi/` folder, which is one of the default config file rofi checks for.
+You can modify this file to set configuration settings and modify themes.

 Please see the [configuration guide](https://github.com/davatorium/rofi/blob/next/CONFIG.md) for a summary of configuration options.
 More detailed options are provided in the manpages.